Skip to main content

 Travelling by train

 The Wilder Kaiser region is ideal for travelling by train.
 The nearest railway stations are Kufstein, Wörgl, Kitzbühel and St. Johann/Tyrol.
 Postbuses run regularly from there to the regional towns.
 The KaiserJet takes you directly to Going free of charge.
-There you can take the Hüttling hiking bus up to the starting point and begin your long-distance hike.

 Why travel by train?